COVESA/cdsp/cdsp/information-layer/handlers/README.md

 # Handlers

 We support two different databases.
-For each of them is required to configurate the corresponding ENV variables in `/docker/.env` file.
+For each of them is required to configure the corresponding ENV variables in `/docker/.env` file.

 - [IotDB](./src/iotdb/README.md)
 - [RealmDB](./src/realmdb/README.md)